The main character of this story is a turkey, yes a turkey! And the “author” is nothing less than the intellectual and logician Bertrand Russel.

 We might say that he has an inductivist conscience concluding that every day, at 9 am he would be fed.

 The described routine went on and on until one day, for being precise during Thanksgiving Day, when the farmer opened the paddock and, instead of feeding him, he pulled his neck to make a traditional Thanksgiving dinner.

-In our everyday life, however, we constantly rely on inductions.
-They provide us predictions about the outcomes of our actions and interactions that we have with the environment around us.
-With no inductions, our world would be chaotic as we would have no reason to believe that the future is similar to the past.
-Every change in this regularity we are used to would raise many doubts.
+In our everyday life, however, we constantly rely on inductions since they easily provide us predictions about the outcomes of our actions.
+With no inductions, our world would be chaotic as we would have no reason to believe that the future is similar to the past and this would raise many doubts.

-Once the philosopher Karl Popper read this story, he immediately argued that the truth of universal statements it is not logically justified through the truth of single propositions, as many these are: any conclusions obtained in this way can always be false.
+Once the philosopher Karl Popper read the Inductivist turkey’s story, he immediately argued that the truth of universal statements it is not logically justified through the truth of single propositions, as many these are: any conclusions obtained in this way can always be false.

 So what is the Popper’s proposal?
 His idea is that, once admitted there are no inductive procedures that make it possible to establish the truth of hypotheses and theories, the pretense of being able to attribute to scientific claims a truth should be dropped.